lasigeBioTM/MER/README.md

 ./get_entities.sh [text] [lexicon]
 ```

-So, let's try to find mentions in a snippet of text:
+Let's try to find mentions in a snippet of text:

 ```shell
 ./get_entities.sh 'α-maltose and nicotinic acid was found, but not nicotinic acid D-ribonucleotide' lexicon